b-pardi/Marker-Tracker/README.md

         - Click apply and ok, and restart spyder for changes to take effect
 - Run 'main.py' upon completion of above
 - Click button to select video file
+- If needed, select the frames of the video you want tracked by clicking the 'Select start/end frames' button
+    - This will open a window with a slider to scroll through the video
+    - Scroll to where you want the tracking to begin and click 'Confirm start frame
+    - Repeat for tracking end frame
+    - close window and frame selections are saved
 - Select either marker tracking or necking point detection
 - Specify parameters (detailed below)
 - Click submit, each option's process is described below